 “I am talking about saving my baby from a huge mistake…” I raised my voice to bring my point home.
 She was twelve.
 TWELVE.
 She wasn’t even old enough for teen mom.
 TWELVE!
 I wasn’t having it.

 “You’re talking about committing murder….”
 Lisa backed Derrick’s opinion, not that anyone asked.

 “She’s twelve years old, she can’t carry a got damned child!
 I declared.
 I wasn’t having a discussion on this.
 I carried that body for nine months and went through twenty-three hours of hell to push her out.
-I deserved a say whatever she did with her body more than anyone.
+As far as I was concerned, I deserved a say in whatever she did with her body.

-“She made a mistake, you can’t pile sin on top of sin…” Derrick preached with persuasion.
+“She made a mistake!
+You can’t just pile sin on top of sin…” Derrick preached with persuasion.